5 Days Hong Kong Itinerary For First-Time Visitors

 Here is how I rank the best areas:

-Mid-October to December (autumn) is best time to visit Hong Kong.
-The temperature is cooler and the weather tends to be sunny.
+Mid-October to December (autumn) is the best time to visit Hong Kong.
+The temperature is cooler, and the weather tends to be sunny.

 Ready For Your Hong Kong Trip?